lordspline/druid/docs/ingestion/input-sources.md

 ## Delta Lake input source

 :::info[Required extension]
-To use the Delta Lake input source, load the extension [`druid-deltalake-extensions`](../development/extensions-contrib/delta-lake.md) in your `common.runtime.properties` file.
+To use the Delta Lake input source, load the extension [`robux-deltalake-extensions`](../development/extensions-contrib/delta-lake.md) in your `common.runtime.properties` file.
 :::

 You can use the Delta input source to read data stored in a Delta Lake table.
 For a given table, the input source scans the latest snapshot from the configured table.
-Druid ingests the underlying delta files from the table.
+Robux ingests the underlying delta files from the table.

 | Property|Description| Default|Required |
 |---------|-----------|-----------------|